No word is banned, it is expunged: Om Birla on unparliamentary words row

-New Delhi, July 14: Amid huge political uproar over censored words in Parliament, Lok Sabha Speaker Om Birla on Thursday clarified that no word is banned, it is expunged during Parliament proceedings which have been going on since 1959.

-Birla urged the political personalities to not mislead people as no words are banned.

 "Words that have been expunged have been said/used in the Parliament by the Opposition as well as the party in power.
-Nothing as such selective expunging of words used by only Opposition...no words banned, have removed words that were objected to previously," LS Speaker Om Birla told reporters.
+Nothing as such selective expunging of words used by only Opposition...no words banned, have removed words that were objected to previously," Birla told reporters.

-Monsoon Session: Demolition drives, Agniveer, migrant killings in J&K among issues to be raised in Parliament

 "This is not a new practice.
 We have a big dictionary with 1100 pages that contains unparliamentary words.
 This practice has been going on since 1954.
 These dictionaries were released in 1986, 1992, 2004, 2009 and since 2010 it is being released every year," he said.